LLNL/RAJA/docs/sphinx/html/_sources/test_examples.txt

   * **LULESH 1.0.** This example contains three different RAJA implementations: serial-only, a highly-parameterized version that can be run using various execution patterns, and a version that shows a RAJA-based transient fault recovery capability.
-The parameterized RAJA version of this code
+The parameterized version of this code
     illustrates ten different execution patterns that can be enabled using RAJA.
 These patterns include sequential execution, six variants using OpenMP (using RAJA IndexSets for tiling, permuting elements, coloring, dependency scheduling, etc.), CilkPlus, and two GPU variants that use CUDA.
 Some of these require specific initialization code for data and RAJA IndexSets.
-However, all variations are enabled by RAJA using the same algorithmic source code and switching the RAJA execution policies.
+However, all variations use the same algorithm source code; different variations use different RAJA execution policies.
 To try different variants, simply change the definition of the macro constant ::